jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-Ghostery-or-Disconnect-concerning-privacy?.md

 ### A page on http://www.theguardian.com

+Note: `*.guim.co.uk` not reported as a 3rd-party below, as key resources are pulled from this domain (stylesheets, etc.).
+Anyways, this domain obviously belongs to *The Guardian*.

 | Hostname                             | Ghostery       | Disconnect | HTTPSB |
 | ------------------------------------ |:--------------:|:----------:|:------:|
 | `facebook-web-clients.appspot.com`   | ✔              | ✔          |        |